smaurice101/readthedocs/docs/source/tml.rst

 =======================================

-TML applies the rigorous standards of database theory to the machine learning lifecycle to ensure data and model integrity using ACID[@haerder1983]:
+TML applies the rigorous standards of database theory to the machine learning lifecycle to ensure data and model integrity using ACID(Haerder and Reuter 1983):

 -  **Atomicity:** Every state update is binary; the system never operates on a partial or corrupted feature vector.